How Do Intrinsic Tooth Stains Differ from Extrinsic Discoloration?

 When it comes to tooth discoloration, intrinsic stains differ from extrinsic stains.
 Whether your stains require professional teeth whitening or another cosmetic dental service to address discolored teeth, we can help.

 At Texas Dental Center, our dentists offer a range of treatments that can transform your smile.
-Read on to learn more about intrinsic vs. extrinsic tooth stains and how they can be treated at our Fort Worth, TX practice.
+Read on to learn more about intrinsic vs. extrinsic tooth stains and how they can be treated at our Richardson, TX practice.

 When tooth stains come to mind, most people are thinking of extrinsic tooth stains.
 This discoloration is isolated to the outermost layer of your teeth, the enamel.